Balochi cinema: History

-The first Balochi feature film, Hammal O Mahganj, was produced by Anwar Iqbal and released in Pakistan in 1976.
+The first Balochi feature film, Hammal O Mahganj(Hammal Jiand), was produced by Anwar Iqbal and released in Pakistan in 1976.
 However, the film never made it to the screen amidst protests by cultural activists who alleged it misrepresented Baloch culture.
 A slogan used by the protest movement was "Balochi film chalay ga tou cinema jalay ga" (If Balochi films are screened, cinemas will be burnt).
 Analysts believe the film's release became politicised, as PPP activists favoured the film while Baloch nationalist groups opposed it.
 Iqbal later arranged a private screening of the film to address the reservations, where Sindh's labour minister-cum-PPP leader Abdullah Baloch was a key attendee.
 According to The News, those who viewed it "agreed that the film did not have anything that went against the Baloch culture".
 The declining quality of erstwhile Punjabi and Pashto cinema reportedly contributed to the Baloch activists' sentiments.
 This is believed to have dented the Balochi film industry's initial growth.

 In 1989, the Iranian film Dadshah was released in Balochi dubbing.
 The film was based on Mir Dad Shah of Iranian Balochistan.
 In the subsequent years, cinema growth in Balochistan remained slow in line with the stagnant growth of Pakistan's film industry.
 An uncertain security situation further led to nearly half of Quetta's cinema houses facing closure by 2010.
 The availability of films via Blu-rays, DVDs, VCRs and cable networks has also hampered the cinema-going trend.